When Is Endodontic Surgery Necessary?

 You will likely have some discomfort and swelling following the apicoectomy.
 As with any oral surgery, minor swelling and discomfort are normal.
 To alleviate any discomfort, your dentist will likely prescribe an appropriate pain medication to be taken after having oral and maxillofacial surgery.
 These medications are habit-forming and need to be taken with extreme caution.

-What Is A Root And What Is A Root Canal?
+What Is a Root, And What Is a Root Canal?

-Every tooth has a portion that you can see called the crown and every tooth has a portion that holds the tooth in the bone called a root.
+Every tooth has a portion that you can see called the crown, and every tooth has a portion that holds the tooth in the bone called a root.
 In order to generate bite forces to chew, the roots have to be healthy not only from the outside but also from the inside.
-Depending on how much bite force is needed, determines how many roots a tooth may have or the diameter could be larger as well.
-In other words, the canine tooth has a long and wide root, while most molars have generally three roots in the upper jaw and two roots in the lower jaw.
+Depending on how much bite force is needed determines how many roots a tooth may have, or the diameter could be larger as well.
+In other words, the canine tooth has a long and wide root, while most molars generally have three roots in the upper jaw and two roots in the lower jaw.

 What Happens During The Root Canal?

 The inside of a root contains a canal that can branch into multiple canals.
 Below, we break down each of the important steps involved in the root canal.